beny23/myblog/content/posts/my_take_on_engineering_room_9.md

 So using that hook of "simplicity", the best advice for "doing agile" is:

 1. Read the [manifesto](https://agilemanifesto.org)
 2. Figure out what makes you happy.
 And do that.

+Addendum:

+This is discussed on [Hacker News](https://news.ycombinator.com/item?id=32706548) and if you'd like to find more of my writing, why not follow me on [Twitter](https://twitter.com/giskard23)?